 Navy Federal Credit Union

-Why it stands out: Colorado has the tenth-highest concentration of active military in the country, with nearly 50,000 service personnel.
-Navy Federal Credit Union is available to this population, as well as to retired military, veterans and family members.
+Why it stands out: Navy Federal Credit Union is available to members of the U.S. military, as well as to retired military, veterans and family members.

 Is it worth joining a credit union for your banking needs?
 In the case of NFCU, yes.
 Accounts are generally free or come with easily-waivable monthly maintenance fees.
-Most accounts can earn a dividend of 0.05% to 0.50%.
-And if you can park your money for some time without needing it, you can earn rates as high as 1.00% on a 5-Year CD if you have less than $20,000 in your account.Pros:
+Most accounts can earn dividends.
+And if you can park your money for some time without needing it, you can earn rates as high as 4.00% on a 5-Year CD if you have less than $100,000 in your account.Pros:

 - Branches overseas in Guam, Korea, Spain, Italy, Japan and more.